GloryJade/QuickChat/README.md

 # QuickChat
+the video of myself explaining all the codes will be uploaded all together with part 3 i shall be explaining all my codes step by step from poe step1-3 refrences shall also be linked on part 3

 A clean java application built to manage, structure, and log messgae payloads.
 #features
 - validates unique message IDS.